tulip-lab/open-code/STL-DADLM/README.md

 The related dataset for above paper can be found at [TULIP Lab Open-Data](https://github.com/tulip-lab/open-data):

-* [`HongKong2012-2018`](https://github.com/tulip-lab/open-data/tree/master/HongKong2012-2018): Tourism Demand Forecasting Data for Hong Kong on 6 visitor markets from January 2012 to December 2018
+* [`HK2012-2018`](https://github.com/tulip-lab/open-data/tree/master/HK2012-2018): Tourism Demand Forecasting Data for Hong Kong on six visitor markets from January 2012 to December 2018

 ---